jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration3RequirementsS20.md

 Teaching staff (Undergraduate TA's, Graduate TA's, and Instructors)  will also be working diligently to provide the structure and support for development, testing, and documentation.
 Automation in unit testing, style compliance, in-house GitHub testing, and documentation will make this an easier process, however, it means that you will have to develop within the constraints of these systems.
 Often there is a learning curve and a lot of systems troubleshooting to get it all working, so start early!

 In the first and second iterations, you enhanced the core functionality of the simulation.
-In this iteration, you will design and implement: an singleton pattern to collect statistical data;  an observer pattern to display information about a single stop to the user; and using the decorator pattern to apply color to the bus to indicate if the bus is either inbound/outbound and changing the color intensity of the bus based upon the number of passengers currently on the bus.
+In this iteration, you will design and implement: a singleton pattern to collect statistical data;  an observer pattern to display information about a single stop to the user; and using the decorator pattern to apply color to the bus to indicate if the bus is either inbound/outbound and changing the color intensity of the bus based upon the number of passengers currently on the bus.

 <hr>